 Facing the altar on the left it begins with God’s covenant with His people.
 It begins with the story of creation and your eyes are drawn to the focus of the window – God’s hand.
 Proceeding to the left is the ark and the rainbow – God’s promise to never again destroy the earth by flood.
 Next is Moses with the 10 Commandments.
 The last window in the series shows the angel, Gabriel, appearing to Mary – the beginning of the story about God’s greatest gift to us.

-Continuing to the left is the birth of Jesus, followed by two smaller windows: The first window symbolizes Jesus’ first miracle at the wedding in Cana and the second, the calling of the disciples depicted as fish and a net.
+Continuing to the left is the birth of Jesus, followed by two smaller windows: the first window symbolizes Jesus’ first miracle at the wedding in Cana and the second is the calling of the disciples depicted as fish and a net.
 The last window in the series is of Jesus’ baptism.

-As you continue around the church to the left, the next window is of the Last Supper, and the following windows symbolize the washing of the feet by the basin and towel, and a cock crowing, reminding us of Peter’s denial of Christ.
-These windows are followed by a window recalling Christ’s death, and one of Mary and the Apostles at Pentecost.
+As you continue around the church to the left, the next window is of the Last Supper.
+The following windows symbolize the washing of the feet by the basin and towel, and a cock crowing, reminding us of Peter’s denial of Christ.
+These windows are followed by a window recalling Christ’s death and one of Mary and the Apostles at Pentecost.

 The last series of windows is from the Book of Revelation.
 They begin with the lamb and seals, followed by angels and trumpets announcing the second coming of Christ.
 The last large window represents the general resurrection and is followed by the symbol of the temple which depicts the heavenly city.